What Is the Mid-Year Enrollee Notification of Available Supplemental Benefits?

 - A customer service phone number you can call with questions or concerns

-The notification provides visibility into how you’re using your Medicare Advantage benefits so you can get all the care you need.
+The notification would provide visibility into how you’re using your Medicare Advantage benefits so you can get all the care you need.

 Do You Have the Right Benefits for Your Needs?